AlacrisIO/legicash-facts/demo.md

    beyond the last-full-history numbers.
 6. For each facilitator and registrar, they share the events they've concluded the other is missing.
-7. They use VRF output to generate commitments to the events they've each learned of from the other.
+7. They generate commitments to the events they've each learned of from the other.
 These could be a list of the event coordinates (say, facilitator index, and event index, per the facilitator linearization, plus a Merkle root hash for the events.)
 8. They sign each others' commitments.
 9. Those commitments become part of the history of their registrar events, and they share them in future gossip sessions.